 If your 4-month-old suddenly goes from sleeping six straight hours per night to waking up every hour—congratulations!
 She is moving out of the newborn sleep cycle and starting to develop her own unique cycle.

-Maybe your 8-month-old is suddenly refusing naps, meaning she could be in the middle of transtioning to a two-nap schedule.
+Maybe your 8-month-old is suddenly refusing naps, meaning she could be in the middle of transitioning to a two-nap schedule.
 Or her nighttime sleep could be causing earlier wake-ups than normal.
-You can help her by trying to provide as much consistancy as possible.
+You can help her by trying to provide as much consistency as possible.
 (This isn't a great time to move or adopt a puppy.)

 Providing extra comfort and soothing through this transition is perfectly OK.
 Just keep it simple and try not to introduce any major changes in sleep habits, such as starting to co-sleep.

 Part of the beauty of parenting is watching your baby experience the world, one stage at a time.
 And I know first-hand it is a lot more fun with a full night's rest.
 But try not to worry.
 Before you know it, you will be exiting one phase and entering another.